-After spending several hundred hours testing 28 forex brokers over six months for our third annual forex broker review, here are our top findings on OANDA:
+After spending five months testing 30 of the best forex brokers for our 4th Annual Review, here are our top findings on OANDA:

-- Founded in 1996, OANDA is regulated in six tier-1 jurisdictions, making it a safe (average-risk) broker for trading forex and CFDs.
+- Founded in 1996, OANDA is regulated in six tier-1 jurisdictions, making it a safe broker (average-risk) for forex and CFDs trading.

-- OANDA's trading platform suite, fxTrade, is brilliant for charting but lacks in most other areas.
-It's good, but not great, and, overall, it trails platform leaders IG, Saxo Bank, and Dukascopy.
+- OANDA's trading platform suite, fxTrade, is good, but not great, and, overall, it trails platform leaders such as IG and Saxo Bank.
 That said, OANDA provides excellent options for algorithmic trading.

 |Offering of Investments|